pandey-ankit/coherence-new/lab1/lab1.md

       ./visualvm
       ```

-   Once it starts up, you should see a screen similar to the following: <<INSERT SCREENSHOT of VISUALVM>>
+   Once it starts up, you should see a screen similar to the following:

+      **INSERT SCREENSHOT of VISUALVM**

    Open `Tools->Options` and click on the `Coherence` tab.
-Change the `Data Refresh Time` to 7 seconds and click on `OK`.
+Confirm the `Data Refresh Time` is 7 seconds and click on `OK`.
+Setting this value to a lower value that the default of 30 seconds, means the VisualVM plugin
+   retrieves data more often from the Coherence cluster.
+In production environments the default of 30 is sufficient as not to place additional load on the cluster.

 3. Double-click the `coherence-spring-demo-boot-4.3.1-SNAPSHOT.jar` process, and select the `Coherence Tab`.
 You may need to expand the window to see the full tab.

    **IMAGE OF COHERENCE TAB OPENED**

-4. Click on `Caches` sub-tab and then select `PartitionedCache / events` and you will see there is one entry and there has been one put which was done automatically via the
+4. Click on `Caches` sub-tab and then select `PartitionedCache / events` and you will see there is one entry and there has been one put which was done automatically via the Cache Abstraction API.

 5. Retrieve the event using the following: